-The layer contains a few points scattered around Manhattan.
+The Buildings layer contains a few points scattered around Manhattan.

-The current basemap has a lot of extra information that distracts from the focal point of your map.
+The basemap depicts some features of the area, including roads, bridges, and parks.
+That's a lot of extra information that distracts from the focal point of your map.
 You'll change the basemap to the simpler Dark Gray Canvas basemap to better emphasize your data.

-- In the Contents pane, select the More Options button next to the Topographic layer.
+- In the Contents pane, point to the more options button next to the Topographic layer and choose Select Basemap.

 - Choose the Dark Gray Canvas basemap.

-- On the ribbon, click the Add content button and choose Add Layers.
+- In the Compilation window, on the ribbon above the map, click the Add Content button and choose Add Layers.

-After some loading time, the layer is added to the map.
+After a moment, the layer is added to the map and the Contents pane.